 Land Rover Range Rover LWB Landaulet

-The Land Rover Range Rover LWB Landaulet is for when the Queen and Prince Philip wanted to go places and be seen.
+The Land Rover Range Rover LWB Landaulet is for when the Queen wanted to go places and be seen.
 The custom Range Rover features backwards-opening doors and an open top so they can wave at crowds.
 A royal flag is mounted on the bonnet to set it even further apart, although there aren't many cars to confuse the Landaulet with!
 Features in the vehicle include pure electric mode, which means that car travel up to a single mile using electric.

 The new hybrid version that has been used recently replaced a previous petrol model, which dates back to 2002.
 Under the bonnet is a 3.0-litre turbo diesel engine that can produces around 335bhp.